SAIL Student Guide

 - Organizations must have a constitution that describes the purpose of the organization, membership criteria and privileges, meeting information and roles, responsibilities, and election procedures for the officers.

-- Organizations must have an advisor affiliated with the University (either as a faculty/staff/or administrator).
+- Organizations must have an advisor affiliated with the University (either as a faculty/staff/or administrator, full or part time).
 Advisors must complete the Advisor Agreement Form

 One of the key elements to ensure an organization’s smooth transition from one academic year to the next is how well it transitions its officers.